Sofirn SC31 Pro Andúril Flashlight Review

 User Interface and Operation

 This light ships with Andúril by ToyKeeper.
 Andúril is a fantastic UI, and extremely versatile!
 The product page even specifies the Andúril version: 2020-03-18.
-That’s a pretty good attention to detail!
+That’s pretty good attention to detail!

-The switch has brightness settings, and can also do some “breathing” type feature.
+The switch has brightness settings, and can also do some “breathing” type features.
 It does seem to be green only, so the Andúril features used to change the switch color don’t do anything here.

 First off, here’s the UI chart made by ToyKeeper.

 Here’s my UI table!
-This table doesn’t cover the aux and switch leds, but they’re somewhat configurable too.
+This table doesn’t cover the aux and switch LEDs, but they’re somewhat configurable too.